emicklei/melrose/README.md

 #### Melrōse plugin for Visual Studio Code<a name="plugin"></a>

-Currently, the `melrōse` plugin is not yet published on the Marketplace.
-Get the [sources](https://github.com/emicklei/melrose-for-vscode) and compile a `VSIX` file.

-	$ vsce package

-Then install this extension from the Visual Studio Code editor.
+Search and install the extension from the editor or go to the [Marketplace published package](https://marketplace.visualstudio.com/items?itemName=EMicklei.melrose-for-vscode)

 ### Contributions